 The top photo is the installation for the GLI.TC/H Festival 2011 gallery show, which was hosted in Chicago.
-To overcome the difficulty and expense of shipping the art from the UK, I decided to send just the 50m roll of cotton tape, which fitted neatly into a small padded envelope, and the installation instructions.
-The organisers did a great job in choosing a beaten-up shipping pallet as the substrate for the tape winding.
+To overcome the difficulty and expense of shipping the art from the UK, I decided to send just the 50m roll of cotton tape, which fitted neatly into a small padded envelope, together with the installation instructions.
+The organisers did a great job in choosing a beaten-up shipping pallet as the support for the tape winding.
 It was a calculated risk to install the art in this collaborative way, but I couldn't have been more delighted with the result.

 The idea is that two-dimensional images we see on our digital devices are stored as one-dimensional arrays of numbers.
 The black-and-white markings represent binary data, and the cotton tape is the linear organisation of this data.
-The final two-dimensional form will depend upon the width of the rendering surface around which the tape is wound.
+The final two-dimensional form depends upon the width of the rendering surface around which the tape is wound.

 From the gallery notes: The art is therefore a one-dimensional data stream, in which all synchronization cues between the data and the rendering surface are absent.
 Thus, any two-dimensional rendering of the data is merely one of infinitely many possible choices.